Learn how to read a Certificate of Analysis (COA) and where terpenes are sourced from

 Imge

 Functionally known as the “sauce” layer, these terpenes are a complex mixture of plant flavors and organic compounds from a cryogenic BHO extraction process.
-After BHO extraction, the THCA is allowed to crystalize for 1-2 weeks.
-This crystallization process expels the “sauce” which is then separated by gravity or centrifuge.
+After BHO extraction, the THCA is allowed to crystallize for 1-2 weeks.
+This crystallization process expels the “sauce,” which is then separated by gravity or centrifugation.

-The image above is “sauce” being poured off from a THCA crystallization processes.
-Notice the THCA solids expelled the sauce layer.
+The image above is “sauce” being poured off from a THCA crystallization process.
+Notice the THCA solids expelled from the sauce layer.
 This sauce layer can be mixed back with distillate to create a live resin vape or with diamonds to create a dab.
-The resulting mixture is the actual representation of the flower without burning the leaves.
+The resulting mixture is an accurate representation of the flower, without burning the leaves.

 Profile Picture